Broke Even Gambling? You Might Still Owe the IRS.

 This page breaks down what the law actually says, presents the two professional interpretations that exist, and shows how the math works under each one.

-Before 2026, you could write off gambling losses up to the amount of your gambling winnings, as long as you itemized on Schedule A. If you won $3,000 and lost $3,000, your taxable gambling income was $0.
-Simple.
+Before 2026, you could write off gambling losses up to the amount of your gambling winnings, as long as you itemized on Schedule A. If you won $3,000 and lost $3,000, you could deduct the full $3,000 in losses against those winnings, effectively canceling them out so you owed no additional federal income tax on your gambling activity for the year.

-That changed with the One Big Beautiful Bill Act, commonly referred to as the big beautiful bill.
+That changed with the One Big Beautiful Bill Act (OBBBA).
 Signed into law July 4, 2025, Section 70114 amended 26 U.S.C.
 Section 165(d) to add a 90% limitation on gambling loss deductions.
 This new gambling tax law took effect for 2026 and covers casinos, sportsbooks, poker, lottery, DFS, and online platforms.

 So what does “90% of losses” actually mean in practice?
 That depends on who you ask.